 Would I receive a refund if I decided to discontinue?
 [TOP]

 Refunds are only given for the remainder of the course if you give notice and discontinue after Module One.
-Once module two is commenced, no further refunds are available.
+Once Module Two is commenced no further refunds are available.
 The school requires 4 week's notice of your intention to withdraw.
 If we receive less than 4 week's notice, an admin fee may be retained.
-Our refund policy and amounts are all detailed in the application package.
-We are also happy to supply this information by phone if requested.
+Our refund policy and amounts are all detailed in the application package which is posted to those who apply.
+We are also happy to supply this information by phone if required.

 Is the course recognised by any Government authority?
 [TOP]

 Due to the practical structure of the program, much of its benefits would have to be jeopardized in order to comply with most 'Government approved' training schemes.
 The structure of our program has evolved over many years (since 1990) and the course enjoys a very high level of success, due largely to the way it is designed and conducted.
 We prefer to keep the integrity of the course intact rather than degrade it in order to gain Government accreditation, which does absolutely nothing to produce better therapists.
 See the next item on this list.

 Is the course recognised by any professional associations?
 [TOP]

 Yes.
 Far more important than any Government recognition is that of the professional organizations who understand the subtleties and underlying principles needed to produce high quality therapy.
 The I.C.S.T.R.
 (QLD) P.S.H.
 Practitioner Training Program is accredited by the Australasian Subconscious-mind Therapist's Association (ASTA), as the training requirement necessary for membership.
 All members of that Association (regardless of other affiliations) are trained P.S.H. therapists.
 Due to some similarities in the subconscious elements of P.S.H., our course is also recognised in a similar manner by the Australian Hypnotherapists' Association, the Australian Society of Clinical Hypnotherapists and several others.